-From the confluence of the Jackson and Cowpasture Rivers in Botetourt County, downstream to the 14th Street bridge in Richmond, the Non-tidal James River offers a wide range of angling opportunities and settings.
+From the junction between of the Jackson and Cowpasture Rivers in Botetourt County, downstream until the 14th Street bridge in Richmond, the Non-tidal James River offers a wide range of angling opportunities and settings.
 Smallmouth bass are the most common game species, but spotted and largemouth bass can also be caught.

 Smallmouth bass fishing will be good throughout the river.
 Both the mountain sections (upstream from Lynchburg) and the piedmont sections (between Lynchburg and Richmond) generally provide good fishing.
 Though smallmouth are present throughout the river abundances can vary noticeably between sections.

 Other species are also plentiful in the James River, including channel catfish, flathead catfish, and various sunfish species (redbreast, bluegill, and rock bass).
-Flathead catfish appear to be more numerous upstream from Lynchburg, and channel catfish are more numerous below Lynchburg.
+Flathead catfish appear to be more abundant upstream from Lynchburg, and channel catfish are more common below Lynchburg.
 Muskies are also annually stocked in the James.
 These fish are scarce, but some very large fish can be caught.
 Most of the muskies are found upstream from Lynchburg.

 Overall, the James River offers an excellent fishing opportunity for a number of species.
 Canoes and kayaks is the best way to access the river, maps and narration for float trips are found under Maps & Access.
-Small boats (perferably jon boats with jet drive motors) can also be used at most access points.
+Small boats (preferably jon boats with jet drive motors) can also be used at most access points.
 Bank and wade fishing access is also available throughout the river.